 - Three power purchase agreements with Northwest wind projects: White Creek Wind Project in south central Washington, the Wheat Field Wind Project in north central Oregon, and the Hay Canyon Wind Project also in north central Oregon.

 Customers wishing to support renewable power can do so directly through our Planet Power program.
-Our Solar Express Program provides financial incentives for the installation of solar photovoltaic systems or solar hot water systems.
+Our Solar Express program provides financial incentives for the installation of solar photovoltaic systems.

 Note: a portion of the PUD's environmental attributes has been sold to fund the utility's renewable energy R&D projects.